espressif/pytest-embedded/docs/expecting.md

 While we're doing tests, most of our jobs is to expect a string or a pattern, and do assertions.
 This is supported by functions `expect()`, `expect_exact()`, and `expect_unity_test_output()`.

-All of these functions share the same following keyword arguments:
+All of these functions share these possible keyword arguments:

 -  `timeout`.
-Set the timeout in seconds of this expect statement.
+Set the timeout in seconds for this expect statement.
 Will throw an `pexpect.TIMEOUT` exception if it exceeded the specified value.
 (Default: 30 s)
 -  `expect_all`.
-Will match all specified patterns if this set to True.
+Will match all specified patterns if this is set to True.
 (Default: False)

 ## `expect(pattern, **kwargs)`

-`pattern` could be a `str` or a `bytes`, or a compiled regex with byte string.
+`pattern` can be `str` or `bytes`, or a compiled regex with `bytes`.

-If the pattern is `str` or `bytes`, would convert to compiled regex with `bytes` and then run the function.
+If the pattern is `str` or `bytes`, it will convert to compiled regex with `bytes` and then run the function.

 !!! example